jj09/RealEstateInvestmentCalculator/README.md

 - send to dropbox as spreadsheet?
 - send to gdocs as spreadsheet?

+## v2.1 add educational section

+- Explain how these calculation work
+- Add Quiz?
+- ...

-# v3. add simple, advanced tabs for calculations
+## v3. add simple, advanced tabs for calculations

 - remove repairs/vacancies/capex from simple?
 - advanced will have additionally: